Helping Seniors Live with Low Vision

 Lighting and Glare Control

 People with glaucoma require higher light levels, yet they have problems with glare, such as light shining into the eyes or reflecting off of shiny objects, like a Formica countertop.
 Contrast sensitivity (the ability to see different shades of the same color) is also affected.
-Guidelines for providing light and glare control include:

 - Position lighting directly onto tasks such as reading, cards, or hobbies with a small gooseneck or clip on lamp.
 Under-counter lighting works well for the kitchen or other work areas.
 Specialized lamps/bulbs to increase contrast and reduce glare are available through low vision supply companies.